 - pork tenderloin medallions with French green peppercorn sauce and zucchini

-Mom’s Meals deliver ready-made meals.
-People can store them in a refrigerator for up to 14 days.
+Mom’s Meals delivers readymade meals.
+A person can refrigerate them for up to 14 days.

-According to their website, Mom’s Meals work with over 500 health plans providing access to meals for people with Medicare or Medicaid coverage.
+The company says it works with over 500 health plans and provides access to meals for people with Medicare or Medicaid.

 - renal friendly

 Examples of meals include:

 - creamy macaroni and cheese and seasoned vegetables, applesauce, and a cookie

 - a pork rib patty with barbecue sauce and seasoned vegetables, a whole wheat bun, and an orange

 - broccoli cheese soup and spiced blueberry and apple crisp

 Prices begin at $6.99 per meal, and shipping costs $14.95.
 There is no commitment or contract, making cancelling, postponing, or skipping meals easy.
 The company ships everywhere in the contiguous U.S.